What is a real estate commission Split?

 What is the Split for Redfin or other modern brokerages?

-Many modern brokerages pay their agent’s salaries, so there is no traditional split to the agent.
-Because Redfin’s revenue cost includes personnel costs, bonuses, and expenses that agents often cover, you can use their gross margin as a shortcut to determine a split-like number.
-In 2018, Redfin’s gross margin as a percentage of its revenue on real estate services was 28.5% (Source
+Many current brokerages provide their agents with salaries, which means there is no traditional commission split for the agent.
+However, Redfin’s revenue cost considers personnel considerations and other fees that agents usually pay.
+You can use the gross margin of Redfin as a quick way to estimate a split-like number.